mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 These steps will be based on `this <https://ctu-mrs.github.io/docs/hardware/px4_configuration.html>`__ tutorial written by CTU-MRS.

-* Connect a mouse, keyboard and the PixHawk 4 to the Intel NUC (Use the FTDI board (TLL cable) and not not the standart USB cable of the PixHawk, see section on FTDI REF TO PUT HERE).
+* Connect a mouse, keyboard and the PixHawk 4 to the Intel NUC (**Use the FTDI board (TLL cable)** and **not the standart USB cable** of the PixHawk, see section on FTDI REF TO PUT HERE).
 There are 3 USB connections and you can chose where to put each device, but then not change after configuration is done.
-  I think we used the normal usb to micro usb cable for this, not sure.
-Might need to double check next time I come to the lab.
-Maxime do you remember ?
-For QGround control we used a standard usb for sure.
+In our case, the Pixhawk was connected through the front USB port of the NUC.

 * Once the device is powered on (by the battery) and you are logged in, open a terminal and go to cd ../../dev or by clicking first on "other locations" in Files.
 If you type "ls" you will get a list of every connection that